dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/visualstudio/troubleshoot-32bit.md

 ---
 title: Troubleshoot 32-bit problems
-description: Describes the problems with 32-bit components with Visual Studio 2022 and Windows Forms, and those problems can be fixed.
-Instructions on how to enable the out-of-process designer are provided. ms.date: 03/08/2024 ms.topic: overview
+description: Describes how Visual Studio and Windows Forms may have problems with 32-bit components.
+Learn how to enable the out-of-process designer, which may help. ms.date: 03/27/2024 ms.topic: troubleshooting
+#customer intent: As a developer I want to understand why 32-bit references are a problem so that I can fix my problems or upgrade Visual Studio
 ---

 # Troubleshoot 32-bit problems (Windows Forms .NET)

 After upgrading to Visual Studio 2022, you might run into a problem where the design-time experience of your app stops working.
 This could be related to referencing a 32-bit component.
-Visual Studio 2022 is a 64-bit process and can't reference 32-bit components, regardless of the underlying technology, such as .NET Framework, .NET, or COM\ActiveX.
+Visual Studio 2022 is a 64-bit process and can't load 32-bit components, regardless of the underlying technology, such as .NET Framework, .NET, or COM\ActiveX.
 You might not realize you have references to 32-bit components until you try to upgrade Visual Studio.
 References that compile to 64-bit or target `AnyCPU` continue to work.
 You'll also run into the same problem if a component you're referencing compiles to `AnyCPU` but happens to reference something 32-bit.

 ## What's the problem